-See Note 1.11 on accounting policies, Note 18 - Provisions for liabilities and charges (excluding subsidiaries and holdings) and Note 24.3 - Contingent liabilities
+See Accounting principles Note 1.11 - Provisions for liabilities and charges, Note 18 - Provisions for liabilities and charges (excluding subsidiaries and holdings) and Note 24.3 - Contingent liabilities, to the parent company financial statements

-L'Oréal is subject to legal proceedings and tax, customs and administrative audits arising in the ordinary course of business.
+L'Oréal is subject to legal proceedings and tax, customs and administrative audits arising in the ordinary course of its business.

-These provisions are recorded so that L'Oréal can meet its likely payment obligations to third parties with no corresponding consideration for the Company in return.
+Provisions are recorded so that L'Oréal can meet its likely payment obligations to third parties with no corresponding consideration for the Company in return.
 They mainly relate to business and financial risks and disputes, as well as risks with authorities and staff-related risks.
 These provisions are estimated by taking into account the most likely assumptions or by using statistical methods based on their nature.